 where $\{\boldsymbol{U}^{(n)}\}$ are latent matrices, $\mathcal{G}$ is the core tensor, and $\tau$ is the precision.
 To allow a fully Bayesian treatment, hierarchical priors are placed over all model parameters.
 First, a noninformative Gamma prior is assigned to the precision parameter $\tau$

-Next, a group sparsity prior is employed over the factor matrices, i.e., each $\boldsymbol{U}^{(n)}=[\boldsymbol{u}_{1}^{(n)},...,\boldsymbol{u}_{I_n}^{(n)}]^\top$ ($\boldsymbol{u}_{i_n}^{(n)}$ are latent vectors) is governed by hyper-parameters $\boldsymbol{\lambda}^{(n)}=(\lambda_{1}^{(n)},...,\lambda_{R_n}^{(n)})$, where $\lambda_{r_n}^{(n)}$ controls the precision related to $r_n$ group (i.e., $r_n$-th column of $\boldsymbol{U}^{(n)}$).
+Next, a group sparsity prior is employed over the factor matrices, i.e., each $\boldsymbol{U}^{(n)}=[\boldsymbol{u}_{1}^{(n)},...,\boldsymbol{u}_{I_n}^{(n)}]^\top$ ($\boldsymbol{u}_{i_n}^{(n)}$ are latent vectors) is governed by hyper-parameters $\boldsymbol{\lambda}^{(n)}=(\lambda_{1}^{(n)},...,\lambda_{R_n}^{(n)})$, where $\lambda_{r_n}^{(n)}$ controls the precision related to group $r_n$ (i.e., $r_n$th column of $\boldsymbol{U}^{(n)}$).
 Let $\boldsymbol{\Lambda}^{(n)}=$diag($\boldsymbol{\lambda}^{(n)}$), then the group sparsity prior is given by

 The sparsity assumption is also imposed on the core tensor $\mathcal{G}$.
-Considering the connection between latent factors and the corresponding entry of core tensor, the precision parameter for $\mathcal{G}_{r_1,...,r_N}$ can be specified as the product of precisions over $\{\boldsymbol{u}_{\cdot r_n}^{(n)}\}_{n=1}^N$, which is represented by
+Considering the connection between latent factors and the corresponding entries of the core tensor, the precision parameter for $\mathcal{G}_{r_1,...,r_N}$ can be viewed as the product of precisions over $\{\boldsymbol{u}_{\cdot r_n}^{(n)}\}_{n=1}^N$, which is represented by

-or equivalently
+or equivalently,